BdR76/CSVLint/docs/readme.md

 ![preview screenshot](../csvlint_preview.png?raw=true "CSVLint plug-in preview")

-Use the **CSV Lint** plug-in to quickly and easily inspect csv data files, apply syntax highlighting to columns, detect technical errors and fix datetime and decimal formatting.
-It's not meant as a replacement for a [spreadsheet](https://www.reddit.com/r/datascience/comments/1dsnbww/youre_not_helping_excel_please_stop_helping/) program, but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.
+Use the **CSV Lint** plug-in to quickly and easily inspect CSV data files, apply syntax highlighting to columns, detect technical errors and fix datetime and decimal formatting.
+It's not meant as a replacement for a [spreadsheet](https://www.reddit.com/r/datascience/comments/1dsnbww/youre_not_helping_excel_please_stop_helping/) program, but rather as a quality control tool to examine, verify or polish up a dataset before further processing.

 First install and open Notepad++, then go to the menu item `Plugins > Plugins Admin...`, search for "csv lint", check the checkbox and press Install.
-This will add CSV Lint under the `Plugins > CSV Lint` menu item and a CSV Lint icon in the toolbar icon.
+This will add CSV Lint under the `Plugins > CSV Lint` menu item and a CSV Lint icon in the toolbar.

 CSV Lint doesn't require an internet connection and doesn't use any cloud service.
-All data processing is done offline on the pc that runs Notepad++.
+All data processing is done offline on the PC that runs Notepad++.

 **If you find the CSV Lint plug-in useful you can buy me a coffee!** ☕
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=T8QZSFBNAPERL)